carllippert/chrome-devtools-mcp-for-brave/README.md

   check the browser console.
 - **Reliable automation**.
-Uses [puppeteer](https://github.com/puppeteer/puppeteer) to automate actions in Chrome and automatically wait for action results.
+Uses [puppeteer](https://github.com/puppeteer/puppeteer) to automate actions in Brave and automatically wait for action results.
+- **Brave-optimized**: Designed specifically for Brave browser with automatic detection.

 ## Disclaimers

-`chrome-devtools-mcp` exposes content of the browser instance to the MCP clients allowing them to inspect, debug, and modify any data in the browser or DevTools.
+`chrome-devtools-mcp-for-brave` exposes content of the browser instance to the MCP clients allowing them to inspect, debug, and modify any data in the browser or DevTools.
 Avoid sharing sensitive or personal information that you don't want to share with MCP clients.